Automatic Map Density Selection for Locally-Performant Visual Place Recognition: Experimental Setup

 \subsubsection{Oxford RobotCar dataset}

-This dataset~\cite{maddern20171} contains over 100 traverses of Oxford city captured under varying conditions including different times of day and seasons.
-Following prior works~\cite{molloy2020intelligent, hussaini2022spiking}, we use front-left stereo frames from the Sun (2015-08-12-15-04-18) and Rain (2015-10-29-12-18-17) traverses as Ref1 and Ref2, and the Dusk (2014-11-21-16-07-03) traverse as Qry1.
-We sample the images approximately once per meter resulting in 3,800 places per traverse.
-With segment distance $d = 50$ m, this results in 61 segments.
-We use a ground truth tolerance of $\pm 25$ m.
+The Oxford RobotCar dataset~\cite{maddern20171} contains over 100 traverses of Oxford city captured under varying conditions, including different times of day and seasons.
+Following~\cite{molloy2020intelligent, hussaini2022spiking}, we use front-left stereo frames from the Sun (2015-08-12-15-04-18) and Rain (2015-10-29-12-18-17) traverses as Ref1 and Ref2, and the Dusk (2014-11-21-16-07-03) traverse as Qry1.
+The traverses are spatially aligned and sampled at approximately one image per metre, yielding 3,800 matched places per traversal.
+With segment distance $d = 50$ m, the retained route is divided into 76 segments.
+We use a ground-truth tolerance of $\pm 25$ m.